robverhoef/PoGoTelegramBot/ReadMe.md

 * Keeps track of the number of accounts per raid
 * Allow multiple accounts per user (…a user might bring some extra friends to the raid)
 * All users are known and linked which enables quick communication when a situation changes
-* Only group admins can add or modify gyms
+* Only group admins can add or modify gyms and raidbosses
+* Personal and group statistics (who is the most active player, the most reported gym, etc)

 ## Requirements